ascherer/cwebbin/README.txt

 	itself.
 (Otherwise the source files common.w and ctangle.w won't actually have been used.)

-	5. After all is set, you should become `superuser' and run `make -f Makefile.unix install'; this will install the binaries, the TeX macros and CWEB @include files, and some documentation in places specified in Makefile.unix.
+	5. <Obsolete>After all is set, you should become `superuser' and run `make -f Makefile.unix install'; this will install the binaries, the TeX macros and CWEB @include files, and some documentation in places specified in Makefile.unix.</Obsolete>
+	Please follow the instructions in README.md for 'advanced packaging'. deb- and rpm-packages not only can be installed, but also cleanly uninstalled from all system paths.

 	6. If you want a full documentation of the tangle and weave programs, type `make -f Makefile.unix docs' or preferably `make -f Makefile.unix